 Members and Benefactors

 The International Motor Racing Research Center is dependent on donations of financial support.
 We have established several levels at which support may be given.
 A motorsports VIP is invited to serve as the appeal campaign chairman each year.
+This year’s chairman is Lyn St. James.
 Past chairmen include Mario Andretti, Phil Hill, Sir Stirling Moss, Dan Gurney, Sam Posey, Denise McCluggage and Butch Leitzinger.
 Learn more.

 Memory Brick and Block Program